Employees spend much of their time in the workplace typing documents on the computer, attending meetings, analyzing data, and speaking with patients.

 - Organize workstations into zones.

-A recent study found that adding pops of color to your office can increase creativity, enhance morale, broaden the appreciation for diversity, and encourage important discussions.
+A recent study found that adding pops of color to your office can increase creativity, enhance morale, broaden the appreciation for diversity, and encourage essential discussions.

 Make sure there are options for hydration and healthy nourishment.